 RULE 1 establishes the general principle of exclusive taxation of the employee's State of Residence.

-Therefore, following this rule, the taxation is exclusively in Italy, since the American citizen employed by the American company is resident in Italy.
+Therefore, following this rule, the taxation is exclusively in Italy, since the US citizen employed by the US company is Tax Resident of Italy.

-RULE 2 establishes, however, that if the activity is carried out in the other State (therefore, in our case, in America), then the income is also taxable in that other State and there is a concurrent taxation.
+RULE 2 establishes, however, that if the activity is carried out in the other State (in our case, in America), then the income is also taxable in that other State and there is a concurrent taxation.

 Now, let's see what are the main operative steps from a fiscal perspective.